JiepengTan/Lockstep.Serializer/README.md

 You can either modify the package manifest (`package.json`) file directly in the Inspector or by using an external editor.

 To use the Inspector, select the `package.json` file in the Project browser.
-The **Package Lockstep.Math Manifest** page opens for editing.
+The **Package Lockstep.Serializer Manifest** page opens for editing.

 Update these required attributes in the `package.json` file: